ElApostles/nvim-with-lua/README.md

 if you want to write `c` code, `vim somthing.c` and run `:LspInstall` and install clangd.

+# Notice
 Now you can you lsp(language server protocol). it will do diagnostics, jump to and hover definition, and so on.

 Please enjoy Nvim world.
-If you have any question to use this settings include plugins, Please find hdoo in slack, or mail to [me](tyeirdoo06@gmail.com)
+If you have any question to use this settings include plugins, Please find hdoo in slack, or mail to me.

+Slack ID: hdoo in 42 network

+Email: tyeirdoo06@gmail.com

+# License
 The MIT License (MIT)

 Copyright (c) 2022 Hyeokjin Doo